leela-zero/leela-zero/CLOUD.md

 then delete current instance group then create a new instance group with this new template

+What follows below is only manual instructions.
+An automated shutdown-script has yet to be made (but google cloud doesn't allow to send mails, see : https://cloud.google.com/compute/docs/tutorials/sending-mail/)

 secondly,
 then, click on SSH button in google cloud console again to open a 2nd command line window